kevinsadi/kevinsadi/README.md

 ## Hi there, I'm Kevin

-## I'm a Student at the Georgia Institute of Technology!
+## I'm a Masters student at Georgia Tech
-- Currently a Graphics researcher advised by [Greg Turk](https://faculty.cc.gatech.edu/~turk/)
+- Currently a researcher with [EIC@GaTech](https://eiclab.scs.gatech.edu/)
-- Fourth year Computer Science student from Georgia Tech
-- Returning for my Masters with a Graphics concentration
+- I have a concentration in Graphics programming.
 - I've developed a deep interest in graphics programming and audio programming

 ### Connect with me: